HR STRATEGY

 For example, a company with a people strategy of employing the most knowledgeable customer service representatives may need to invest heavily in training if its existing customer service staff is not as knowledgeable as the desired end state.

-Similarly, a company that desires consistent customer experiences will need to work to ensure that organization-wide service standards and quality controls are adhered to.
+Similarly, a company that desires consistent customer experiences will need to work to ensure that organization-wide service standards and quality controls are developed and adhered to.

 Again, having a defined set of metrics to benchmark and track progress against will ensure that organizations can effectively measure and report on the impact of their people strategies.